chasenunez/entrails/README.md

-# EnviDat Entrails for Exploring & Visualizing the data types on Envidat
+# Entrails for Exploring & Visualizing the data types on Envidat

 This script does three main things: